hifi-finance/pooled-nft/README.md

 $ yarn hardhat deploy:contract:erc721-pool-factory --confirmations 5 --verify true
 ```

-## Integrating with Pooled NFT

-Integrating with Pooled NFT allows you to seamlessly interact with the protocol.
+### Integration

-This is useful if you want to interact with the factory smart contract, or interact with individual pools for deposits, swaps or withdrawals.
+The following examples demonstrate how to interact with the factory smart contract to register new pools, or interact with individual pools to initiate deposits or withdrawals.

-### Before you start integrating

-The protocol exists of two main parts:

-- Factory Smart Contract: Responsible for creating and registering new pools.
-- Pool Smart Contract: Responsible for managing the NFTs and the ERC-20 (Wrapped NFT) tokens.

-You may register new pools using the factory contract.
-To make deposits, swaps or initiate withdrawals, you would need to interact with the individual pool smart contracts.
+#### Examples

-### Example of enumerating through all active pools using the PooledNFT factory smart contract
+- How to enumerate through all active pools using the PooledNFT factory smart contract:

 ```javascript
 // To interact with the factory contract, you will need its abi.